 Holders of the Company's common stock are entitled to one vote per share.
-At December 31, 2008, the Company had reserved approximately 5.9 million shares of common stock for issuance under its 1999 Employee Stock Purchase Plan (the "1999 ESPP") and upon the exercise of options and vesting of deferred stock units and restricted stock units under its other stock incentive plans.
+At December 31, 2009, the Company had reserved approximately 6.3 million shares of common stock for issuance of equity awards under its 2009 Stock Incentive Plan.
+See Note 16 for discussion of shares available for issuance under the Company's 1999 Employee Stock Purchase Plan (the "1999 ESPP").
 Additionally, the Company had reserved approximately 12.9 million shares issuable upon conversion of its 1% senior convertible notes.